RobMarshall13/The-Band-Project/README.md

 This site utilises bootstrap and its grid system to help with the layout and mobile responsiveness aswell as using the navbar-collapse utility for mobile screens.

 My own further styling has been done with css in the file named **style.css**.

+# Testing

+Testing has been carried out on the following browsers:-

+1.Google Chrome
+2. Firefox
+3. Brave
+4. Opera

+and everything has been found to be working fine although the audio controls do lose there styling in the firefox browser.
+I am of the understanding this could be rectified with javascript.

+Mobile responsivess has been tested with the Google Chrome developer tools.